Alilujian/Kickstarter_Challenge/README.md

 Analysis of the kickstarter data in Excel

 ## Overview of Project
 Kickstarter is crowdfunding platform help bring projects to life.
 There are many projects launched on Kickstarter, but not every project has made success.
-What makes crowdfunding successful is a question that all promoters want to know the answer to./
+What makes crowdfunding successful is a question that all promoters want to know the answer to.\

 Kickstarter data shows that there were a total of 1393 theater campaigns launched globally.
 Among these campaigns, there were 839 succcessful and 493 failed.
 ![Theater_Outcomes_Chart](https://github.com/Alilujian/Kickstarter_Challenge/blob/main/Theater_Outcomes_Chart.png)